 Using the information that you have complied from above, you are now ready to start building your social media strategy.

-The strategy you will create will depend on:
+The strategy you create will depend on your:

-A single freelance professional who must do all the tasks to run their business will need a very different social media strategy than a business with a marketing team.
+A professional service provider who must do all the tasks to run their business will need a very different social media strategy than a business with a marketing team.

 Regardless of the size of the business or organization, you must determine how much time you will allot for the person(s) responsible for carrying out your strategy.

 This needs to be reasonable in terms of accomplishing whatever tasks you include in your plan.
 It must also be realistic.
-You may think that you want to dedicate two hours a day to social media, but if you can not realistically spend that much time each day on it, then you need to figure out how much time you can devote to it daily.
+You may think that you want to dedicate two hours a day to your social media, but if you cannot realistically spend that much time each day on it, then you need to figure out how much time you can devote to it daily.

 Keep in mind that the more aggressive your goals and the more platforms you use, the more time you will need to spend with your social media marketing efforts.

 You also need to determine what kind of budget you have to dedicate to your social media endeavors.
 There’s been a big myth for years that social media is FREE.
-It may be free but I have not ever seen anyone be truly successful at it without a real budget.
+Some aspects may be free, but I have not ever seen anyone be truly successful at it without a real budget.

 Your social media budget will need to include things such as:

-- Premium memberships on social media platforms (i.e. LinkedIn Premium)
+- Premium memberships on social media platforms (i.e. LinkedIn Premium or Sales Navigator)

 - Targeted ads on social media platforms (i.e. Facebook advertising)

-- Content creation (i.e. copywriter to create blog posts or graphic designer to create graphics)
+- Content creation (i.e. writer for blog posts or graphic designer to create graphics)

-- Outsourcing (i.e. help with creating the strategy, branding your social sites, an expert to create, run and track your Facebook ads etc.)
+- Outsourcing (i.e. help with creating the strategy, branding your social sites, Facebook adverting management etc.)